Way to natural, toxin free life with Longpi Black Pottery

 Ahh, even the GOD is not spared from the whims and fancies of his beloved wife :)

 This Black pottery of Manipur is known as Longpi Pottery or Longpi Ham or Royal pottery.
-The name Longpi is derived from the village Longpi of Manipur, where this art form is still practised.
+The name Longpi is derived from the village Longpi of Manipur, where this art form is still practiced.

 This pottery is not only a part of domestic use but also for the ritualistic purpose, owing to its linkage with the Goddess Panthobi.
 It holds a special place during childbirth or marriage ceremony.

-I learnt that this pottery is made using a special rock known as Serpenetine rock along with the Weathered rock.
+I learnt that this pottery is made using a special rock known as Serpentine rock along with the Weathered rock.
 They are mixed in some fixed ratio to get a clay like consistency using water .
 Uniqueness of this pottery is that it is not made using a potter's wheel.
 Each and every item is moulded by hands and tools.

 Heated in the kiln for hours at a very high temperature of 900 degree celcius.
 Once taken out, these pots are rubbed with the leaves of Chiron Na, which results in the lustrous black sheen of this pottery.